-Choosing the right engineering partner is among the most consequential decisions that founders and product teams can make in the early product stage.
-Those who commit too early to the cheapest provider or the most technically savvy team often overlook decisive factors like methodological maturity, willingness to collaborate, and architectural foresight.
-Exactly this gap costs time, money, and market-entry speed later.
+Choosing the right engineering partner is one of the most consequential early-stage decisions a founder can make.
+Commit too quickly to the cheapest provider or the most technically impressive team, and you tend to overlook the factors that decide the outcome later: methodological maturity, willingness to collaborate, and architectural foresight.
+That gap costs time, money, and market-entry speed.

 Key Takeaways